Skip to main content

 When sleep is disrupted, this internal symphony is thrown into disarray, and you feel the immediate consequences in your energy, mood, and cognitive function.
 Understanding this connection is the first step toward reclaiming your vitality.

 Your body operates on an internal 24-hour clock known as the circadian rhythm.
 This master clock, located in a region of the brain called the suprachiasmatic nucleus (SCN), orchestrates countless physiological processes, including the precisely timed release of hormones.
-Sleep is the this clock performs its most critical regulatory maintenance.
+Sleep is the primary activity during which this clock performs its most critical regulatory maintenance.

 The Sleep-Hormone Connection